-3.7 Teachers
+3.8 Teachers

-Teachers are responsible to their Head of Key Stage for the immediate safety of the pupils in his/her classroom.
+Teachers are responsible to the Headteacher for the immediate safety of the pupils in their classroom.
 Nominated teachers are responsible for their own classroom and associated equipment and as such it is their responsibility to ensure that it is maintained to a high standard with respect to health and safety issues.